Reporter Bob Condotta grades the Seahawks’ first quarter of the 2023 season

 But Seattle’s bye after the first four games — which traditionally would have been the first quarter of the season — made for a convenient time to assess what we’ve seen so far.

-So, before the Seahawks begin the rest of their season Sunday at Cincinnati, let’s pause to hand out some sort-of quarterly grades for a team who is 3-1 and in second place in the NFC West, but would also be firmly in the NFC playoff picture if the season ended today — important context for the grades themselves.
+So, before the Seahawks begin the rest of their season Sunday at Cincinnati, let’s pause to hand out some sort-of quarterly grades for a team that’s 3-1 and in second place in the NFC West but would also be firmly in the NFC playoff picture if the season ended today — important context for the grades themselves.

 Quarterback